fregu856/TSRT10/README.md

 - - $ cmake --build .
 - - $ sudo cmake --build . --target install
 - - $ sudo ldconfig

-- Create a catkin workspace:
-- - $ cd ~/TSRT10
-- - $ mkdir catkin_ws
-- - $ cd catkin_ws
-- - $ mkdir src
-- - $ catkin_make
-- - Add "source ~/TSRT10/catkin_ws/devel/setup.bash" to the bottom of ~/.bashrc ($ sudo nano ~/.bashrc to edit, we do this for this line to be run everytime we open the terminal, otherwise we'd have to do it manually)
-- - $ source ~/TSRT10/catkin_ws/devel/setup.bash

 - Clone the sweep-ros repo:
 - - $ cd ~/TSRT10/catkin_ws/src